Water Quality Standards Regulations: Indiana

 State Standards in Effect for CWA Purposes

-(Effective December 20, 2005) Section 327 IAC 5-3-4-1 contains requirements for variance applications.
+(Effective September 28, 2021) Section 327 IAC 5-3-4-1 contains requirements for variance applications.
 Section 327 IAC 5-3.5 was added to establish a process and application requirements for obtaining a variance from the existing water quality criterion used to establish a water quality-based effluent limitation for mercury in wastewater discharges permitted under the National Pollutant Discharge Elimination System (NPDES) program.
 Please note that not all provisions are effective for Clean Water Act purposes (refer to cover page for more information).

 Federally Proposed or Promulgated Standards

 The document suggests how states and authorized tribes can conduct online public hearings in lieu of in-person public hearings, consistent with federal public hearing requirements.